The good, the bad, and the ugly: A look back on 2016 in Vietnam

 Two new co-working spaces popped up in Ho Chi Minh City as well: Circo, operated by Viet Youth Entrepreneurs and Saigon Innovation Hub (SI HUB), funded by Ho Chi Minh City’s Department of Science and Technology (DOST).
 In October, DOST announced a US$45 million package for startups, which will be managed through 2020.

-In November, Maker Movement Promotion Forums were held in Hanoi and Can Tho with support from the University of Arizona.
+In November, Maker Movement Promotion Forums were held in Hanoi and Can Tho with support from Arizona State University.
 In 2015, similar forums were organized in Ho Chi Minh City and Danang to connect fledgling maker communities.
 Currently, most of the tech interest is in the software development but with Fab Labs and other maker spaces steadily springing up in the three major cities (Hanoi, Ho Chi Minh City, and Danang) across Vietnam since 2014, hardware seems ready to finally come into its own this year.

 TechFest Vietnam: Redux